YuxiaoLuo/AI_Intro/ai_agent/pred_market/openclaw_polyclaw.md

 ## 10) Example OpenClaw prompts

 - “Use PolyClaw to show trending markets.”
-- “Search Polymarket for ‘China’.”
+- “Search Polymarket for ‘NFL’.”
-- “Get full details for market 701290.”
+- “Get full details for market 654415.”

 ---